 See here for more top places and things not to miss.

-The carefully-curated travel itineraries in our Croatia travel guide will inspire and help you make the most of your trip.
+The carefully-curated travel itineraries from our Croatia travel guide and local travel experts will inspire and help you make the most of your trip.
 Covering Croatia’s fascinating historic cities, glorious coastline and secluded islands, along with delicious regional cuisines, there’s an itinerary for your interests and time frame.

 Our Foodie’s tour gives you the opportunity to sample traditional mouth-watering regional cuisines, delicious seafood and outstanding local wines; you can cover this in ten days, although if you have longer, all the better.